 Tree House on Carters Creek!
 Lovely custom home with back deck overlooking the creek and the dock.
-Surrounded by trees and completely private, this remarkable home includes a screen porch that runs along the entire side of the residence.
-Other features include a huge front deck, Great Room with cathedral ceiling and an open floor plan.
+Surrounded by trees and completely private, this remarkable home includes a screened porch that runs along the entire side of the residence.
+Charming Craftsman touches and hardwood floors throughout.
+Other features include a huge front deck, great room with cathedral ceiling, and an open floor plan.
 The second level is a loft area.
 There are two waterside bedrooms with lots of windows and adjoining baths.
-Relax and enjoy the beautiful surroundings of nature or launch your canoe from the dock and explore the wonders of Carters Creek.
+No grass to mow – more time to relax and enjoy the beautiful surroundings of nature or launch your canoe from the dock and explore the wonders of Carters Creek.
 The Tree House is located close to the towns of Irvington and Kilmarnock for restaurants and shopping.

 Perfect for kayaks & canoes